tiongleslie/crystal-structure-classification/README.md

 We provide several example source code as follows:
   1) XRD-Edge descriptor (see the folder 'XRD-Edge')
-  2) the pre-trained model of MSDN for crystal structures classifcation (see the folder 'MSDN')
+  2) Pre-trained model of MSDN for crystal structures classifcation (see the folder 'MSDN')

 ### Library Dependency